hamikm/NetworkSimulator/README.md

 A full description of the project can be found at `NetworkSimGuidelines-2015.pdf` in the root directory of this project.
 The intent of the simulation was to help the authors better learn TCP through coding a network simulator and analyzing the results for the given test cases.

-This networks in this simulation consist of:
+The networks in this simulation consist of:
 * *routers*, which dynamically update routing tables
 * *hosts*, which send data flows to other hosts through routers
 * half-duplex *links* connecting hosts and routers
 * *flows*, which represents data transfers
-* *packets*, which do not have a payload size, but not an actual payload
+* *packets*, which have no actual payloads but do have payload sizes which are a function of packet type

 Hosts partition data flows into packets, which are enqueued onto links, which pass them to routers, which forward them to the flow's destination.
-As such error correction techniques, such as parity bits and checksums, are not simulated.
+Since payloads are effectively empty error correction techniques, such as parity bits and checksums, are not simulated.
 Destinations receive packets and acknowledge them.
 Users specify with which protocol to transfer flows in the input file.
 This simulation supports TCP Tahoe and TCP-FAST.
 Routers periodically update their routing tables by running the Bellman-Ford algorithm on the network.
 Routing packets must wait to be transferred through the links along with flow and acknowledgement traffic.
-For distributed Bellman Ford, the routing messages are sent until the graph becomes stable.
+For distributed Bellman-Ford the routing messages are sent until the graph becomes stable.
 The update process is terminated (i.e., no more routing packets are sent from a particular router) when the router does not need to update any more distances in its routing table.

 ### Architecture

 Our simulation is event-driven, which means that it initially seeds an event queue with starter events--`start_flow_event` instances in our case--then enters a loop in which it dequeues an event, calls its `runEvent` function, then logs some data before iterating.
-Each event occurs at a particular time, which was determined at the time the event was created and which is used to order the events in the events queue, and each event can in turn queue more events.
+Each event occurs at a particular time, which was determined at the time the event was created and which is used to order the events in the events queue, and each event can in turn enqueue more events.
 For example, a `send_packet_event` might enqueue a `receive_packet_event` after determining the time at which its packet will be received at the other end of the link.
 That process is explained in detail in the documentation in the corresponding class.

 As we explain the architecture in more detail we will follow the flow of the `netsim` program from start to finish.
 The unit test architecture is not discussed.